-There exist exact self-similar solutions for contours $\Upsilon_1$ and $ \Upsilon_2$ in Eq. (\ref{resc2}).
-As expected from rescaling (\ref{eq:varxesc}) at the collapse time $t_*$ the area within self-similar contours is infinite.
-Stationary-like profiles of the rescaled curves presented in \cite{pnas} suggest that each of these curves take the form of a function $\Upsilon=\left(x,y(x)\right)$.
-When curves are parametrised as functions Eq. (\ref{resc2}) is rewritten as:
+{At the collapse time $t_*$ the area within self-similar contours is infinite, as expected from rescaling (\ref{eq:varxesc}).
+This suggests the possibility that the stationary-like profiles of the rescaled curves take the form of a function $\Upsilon=\left(x,y(x)\right)$.} When curves are parametrized as functions, Eq. (\ref{resc2}) is rewritten as:

+This expression takes into consideration that the counterclockwise integration direction on the second curve introduces a minus sign when it is replaced by an integration along real numbers.
+This is schematically represented in figure \ref{funcion}.

 A fixed point to Eq. (\ref{resc2r}) is: